Veterans Entrepreneurship Boot Camp

 Create high quality logos and edit photos with Adobe Photoshop

-Participants will learn basic tools in Adobe Photoshop to create vector logos and edit photos.
+Participants will learn how to use basic tools in Adobe Photoshop to create vector logos and edit photos.

 Edit videos with Adobe Premier Pro